karabaja4/mimejs/README.md

 # mimejs

-mimejs is a small Node.js application designed to replace xdg-open on a Linux system.
-It discards any use of *.desktop files and instead focuses on running commands to open files.
+mimejs is a small Node.js application designed to replace [xdg-open](https://wiki.archlinux.org/title/Xdg-utils#xdg-open) on a Linux system.
+It discards any use of *.desktop files and instead lets the user write custom commands to open files.

-It focuses on adding the support for:
+It supports file type detection based on:

 * Extensions
 * MIME Types